 Doctors aren’t entirely sure how stimulation of the vagus nerve alleviates symptoms of depression.
 It appears that VNS may help reset chemical imbalances in the mood centers of the brain.
 Many medical professionals have compared it to electroconvulsive therapy (ECT).
 ECT is a treatment that involves stimulating parts of the brain with electrical pulses.

-Vagus nerve stimulation has been used to treat depression only in the past decade.
-Research on its efficacy is still ongoing.
+Vagus nerve stimulation has been used to treat depression only in recent years.
+Research on how well it works is still ongoing.
 It’s generally considered to be a last resort option.
-Doctors usually recommend that patients try different types and combinations of medication and psychotherapy before trying VNS.
+Doctors usually recommend that you try different types and combinations of medication and psychotherapy before trying VNS.

 The treatment is only recommended for adults 18 and older who have treatment-resistant depression.
 The FDA also recommends that you continue with other forms of therapy in conjunction with VNS.
 Other treatments include medication and cognitive behavioral therapy.

 People who are pregnant or have any other neurological condition might not be eligible for VNS.
 Your doctor can help you determine whether vagus nerve stimulation is an option for you.
 Many health insurance plans do not cover VNS.
 The procedure can cost thousands of dollars.

 Vagus nerve stimulation involves major surgery to implant the pulse generator.
 Complications may arise both during and after surgery.
 Common risks associated with the surgery include:

 Another risk with VNS surgery is the possibility of vocal cord paralysis.
 This can occur if the device moves after implantation.
 You may also need to stop taking certain medications several days before the procedure.